-- It's universally supported, any node connected to the internet must support it.
-This means all nodes can exchange information directly. - It does not require a uniform layer two technology extending from emitter to receiver.
-Routers are able to transfer IP packets between layer two networks, even if they are of different types.
+- It's universally supported, any node connected to the internet supports it.
+This means all nodes can exchange information directly. - It doesn't require a uniform layer two technology extending from emitter to receiver.
+Routers are able to transfer IP packets between layer two networks, even if they are of different technologies.